MakhairaGirlxX/word-frequency/README.md

 User can also choose to sort the words based on frequency by pressing the "Sort" button.

+Class functionalities:

+GUIWordFreq--contains all GUI components as well as button funtionality.
+This class file also gets the text file, handles the frequency functionality, and sort functionality.

+DataHandler--converts a text file to an ArrayList and reads the file.

+Note* User needs to create their own .txt file to be called.
+This program was created using Eclipse in java.

 Screenshots:

 Sequence Diagram to show how "Get File & Analyze" works: